Nangeenan, Western Australia

-Nangeenan is a small townsite west of Merredin on Great Eastern Highway, in the Wheatbelt region of Western Australia (WA).
-It has rail siding founded in 1898.
+Nangeenan is a small town west of Merredin on the Great Eastern Highway, in the Wheatbelt region of Western Australia.
+A railway siding was opened by the Western Australian Government Railways on the Eastern railway line in 1898.
 People moved into the town shortly after.

-Nangeenan was officially recognized as a townsite in 1905.
+Nangeenan was officially recognised as a town in 1905.

 It has a local hall which was built in 1912.
-It has been in use since around the time of World War I. During the same era, Nangeenan was the site of a "state farm", a term used at the time for a research station of the WA Department of Agriculture.
+It has been in use since around the time of World War I. During the same era, Nangeenan was the site of a "state farm", a term used at the time for a research station of the Department of Agriculture.